 - how you think the decision should be resolved

 Once your appeal is registered, the appeals department will send you a letter with the expected wait time for a decision.
+Read the steps in the appeals department process.

 Step 3: Board Appeal Tribunal